Recovering From Bad Financial Decisions? Here’s How To Recoup >3% Profits In < 12 Months💮

 In a recession, pricing should be aligned to your industry position and long-term strategy.
 If your competitive advantage derives from a low-cost structure, cost-cutting can help to pump up your market share, positioning your firm for a payoff when the economy improves.
 But a common mistake is to use price as a competitive advantage for high-value products by giving away services or discounting to your best customers.
 In effect, this decision means you end up eroding the base of profitable customers and in turn, reduce the potential for profitability when the downturn ends.

-If you are a high fixed cost business, using b2b tiered pricing can help you to generate more revenue from your segmented customer base.
-Strive for “first-class,” “business-class,” and “economy” pricing, the way the airlines do.
-Such segmentation based on price sensitivity creates sales opportunities that can offset losses in other areas, especially since there is often little difference in production costs across the portfolio.
+If you are a high fixed cost business, using b2b tiered pricing can help you to generate more revenue from your customer group.
+Aim for “first-class,” “business-class,” and “economy” pricing, just like what airlines do.
+Segmentation based on price sensitivity makes sales opportunities that can recover losses in other areas, especially that there’s mostly little difference in production costs across the portfolio.

-Losing a customer now represents a double whammy: It drains customer equity and raises the cost of acquiring a replacement.
-Keep your best customers coming back for more by bolstering compelling loyalty programs.
+Losing a customer drains customer equity and increases the cost of acquiring a replacement.
+Keep your best customers coming back for more by offering compelling loyalty programs.
 Make it easy for them to buy from you.
 Offer subscriptions to new services; give them personalised bundled offers that they can’t resist.
-Breakaway from onerous contracts and give customers useful revenue models and payment terms that make it easier for them to buy from you.
+Break away from onerous contracts and give customers useful revenue models and payment terms that make it easier for them to buy from you.

-Set minimum order quantities so that processing costs won’t eat all the profits.
-Strengthen your collection efforts to shrink the time between orders and receipt of payment.
-Without undermining customer value, establish a price menu for “free” services such as delivery or favourable payment terms.
-When sold separately, such offerings increase revenue opportunities.
-They also provide a benchmark value for customers who formerly discounted them because they were free.
+To do this, set the lowest volume order so that processing costs won’t take away all the profits.
+Strengthen collection efforts to lessen the time between orders and payment.
+Without hurting customer value, set a price menu for “free” services like delivery or favourable payment options.
+Such offerings increase revenue margin opportunities when sold separately.
+They also offer a benchmark value for customers who previously discounted them because they’re free.

-Brands become more valuable during a downturn because they offer defensible margins.
+During a downturn, brands become more valuable because they provide defensible margins.
 Offer customers affordable luxuries or give them a psychological boost with the right promotion.
-Don’t cut prices on your premium brands during a recession because you assume this will drive volume.
+Don’t cut prices on your high-priced products during a downturn, assuming this will drive volume.
 Find a market that wants what you have to sell and set the optimal price.
 Don’t rely on low prices and discounts to do the job for you.
 Instead, utilise word-of-mouth marketing and strategic channel promotions to give you the increased visibility and premium appeal you want.

 Think differently about how you are pricing – don’t just do the same old broken things.
 Think outside the box.
 Find unique ways to increase profit in a downturn.